kcamacho1/ki-wellness/DEPENDENCY_REVIEW.md

-# 🔍 Dependency Review Report for KI Wellness
+pythn# 🔍 Dependency Review Report for KI Wellness

 ## 📊 Executive Summary

 **Status**: ✅ **DEPLOYMENT READY - ALL SECURITY VULNERABILITIES RESOLVED**

-Your KI Wellness application is now **fully ready for deployment** with all security vulnerabilities addressed and dependencies updated.
+Your Ki Wellness application is now **fully ready for deployment** with all security vulnerabilities addressed and dependencies updated.

 ## 🎯 Key Findings